reaction; histamine; antibody; allergen; allergy; itch; hives; skin; rash; hive; food; peanut; antihistamine; wheeze ;

 Read food labels to check for your triggers such as peanuts, then don't eat that food if it contains them.

-If you keep getting allergic reactions that might be caused by food, see your doctor.
+If you keep getting allergic reactions that might be caused by food, see your doctor and together you may be able to work out what is causing the problem.

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.